xcart/xcart-docs/_pages/kb_en/modules/x-payments_connector/configure_the_connection_in_the_admin_area_of_your_x-cart_5_store.md

 order: 130
 published: true
 ---
-The following procedure assumes that your X-Cart 5 store has the X-Payments connector addon installed and enabled.
+The following procedure assumes that:
+   * Your X-Cart 5 store has the X-Payments connector addon installed and enabled.

-Complete the following steps:
+   * You have {% link "configured the connection between X-Payments and your X-Cart store in the X-Payments back end" ref_q4dUBnZT %}.

+To configure the connection between X-Payments and your X-Cart store on the X-Cart end, complete the steps below:

 1. Log in to the Admin panel of your X-Cart 5 store.

 2. Go to the Installed Addons section and, in the list of your store's installed addons, locate the entry for X-Payments connector.

 3. Click the **Settings** button next to the addon name:
     ![settings.png]({{site.baseurl}}/attachments/ref_TIExeDzi/settings.png)